ryangittings/swiftui-bugs/README.md

 ## Current Issues
 - Context menu not showing on a custom view
-- Environment/observed objects lose data on list view change
+- Environment/observed objects lose data on list view change.
+This problem appear in case when parent view updated with same data in terms of hash.
+The bug is not appearing when the parent view updated with different data.
   - 🔨 **[Example](https://github.com/mecid/swiftui-bug)**
 - Tab view resets view and navigation stack
   - 🔨 **[Example](https://github.com/pedrommcarrasco/swiftui-tabviewResetsViewsAndNavigationStack)**